Walnuts are packed with lots of antioxidants, protein, fibre and healthy fats

-The healthy fats in the walnuts helps reducing the bad (LDL) cholesterol and triglyceride levels.
+The healthy fats in the walnuts help to reduce the bad (LDL) cholesterol and triglyceride levels.
 It also helps in lowering blood pressure and inflammation which in turn is very beneficial for the cardiovascular system.

-Walnuts can help improving the brain function due to presence of antioxidants and Omega-3 fatty acids.
+Walnuts can help to improve brain function due to the presence of antioxidants and Omega-3 fatty acids.
 Few studies suggest it helps in improving memory, slowing down the age-related decline of brain function and also helps in depression.

 The Polyphenols in walnuts help reduce inflammation which can be helpful in conditions like asthma, arthritis, heart diseases etc.

 This energy and nutrition-packed nut can help in weight loss when taken in proper proportions.
 These are calorie-dense, hence gives you the feeling of fullness and can reduce the appetite helping in weight management.

 Studies have linked not just the prevention but also suppression of growth of cancer on eating walnuts every day.
 Credit goes to the polyphenol and Omega-3 fatty acids that have anti-cancer properties.